Course Formats: Distance Learning & On Campus

 Courses are taught in distance learning and on-campus formats.

-Most Fall Semester 2020 courses fall into two distance learning formats.
+Most Spring Semester 2021 courses fall into two distance learning formats.
 For both of these types of courses, students will not come to campus:

 - Online (SLN) classes are offered through MCC’s online Blackboard learning management system.
 Students choose when to sign in and participate in course activities but are expected to meet faculty attendance and participation requirements.
 In an online course, participation and attendance is defined as logging into the learning management system as required by the instructor.